 2018 Housing Killers:

-- AB 2648 (Friedman) – AB 2648 opens home builders up to unlimited liability by completely eliminating the 10-year construction defect statute of limitations when it comes to water contamination allegations.
+- * NO LONGER A HOUSING KILLER * AB 2648 (Friedman) – AB 2648 opens home builders up to unlimited liability by completely eliminating the 10-year construction defect statute of limitations when it comes to water contamination allegations.
 The bill is unnecessary as there are already a wealth of legal options for an injured party to seek redress and it would allow for additional frivolous construction defect lawsuits which would be costly for homebuilders and therefore costly for home buyers.